TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

             name: httpd
             state: present
         ```
-        Using name parameter, but not starting with capital letter, nor desrcibing the task properly.
+        Using name parameter, but not starting with capital letter, nor describing the task properly.
         ```yaml
         - name: install package
           yum: